 Departure tax: None.

-Location: The airport is located 4 miles (about 6km) northeast of the city of Pula.
+Location: The airport is located four miles (about 6km) northeast of the city of Pula.

 Time: Local time is GMT +1 (GMT +2 from last Saturday in March to end October).

-Getting to the city: A bus service connects the airport to the station in Pula, costing HRK 15 for a one-way ticket.
+Getting to the city: A bus service connects the airport to the station in Pula.

 Car rental: Car rental companies include Avis, Hertz, Budget, Sixt and Alamo.